MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ---

 **Best practice**: Create OAuth app policies
-**Detail**: Create an OAuth app policy to notify you when an OAuth app meet certain criteria.
-For example, you can choose to be notified when a specific apps that requires a high permission level was accessed by more than 100 users.
+**Detail**: Create an OAuth app policy to notify you when an OAuth app meets certain criteria.
+For example, you can choose to be notified when a specific app that requires a high permission level was accessed by more than 100 users.
 **For more information**:

 * [OAuth app policies](app-permission-policy.md)